 I am grateful to the hon.
 Lady, and I congratulate her constituent.
 It is important that in gymnastics, as in many other sports, we demonstrate to girls and women that they can participate at a high level, and they should be granted equal coverage and respect for what they do.
 Broadly speaking that happens in the Olympics, the Commonwealth games and elsewhere, but as I have said, I shall ask broadcasters and sports representative bodies what more we can do to increase the prominence of women’s sport.

-Is it notable that there are no women’s team sports on the list of protected events that must be offered live to free-to-air TV?
-Should events such as the women’s World cup, which is on the BBC next year, be protected so that the whole nation can watch women’s World cups in the future?
+It is notable that there are no women’s team sports on the list of protected events that must be offered live to free-to-air TV?
+Should not events such as the women’s World cup, which is on the BBC next year, be protected so that the whole nation can watch women’s World cups in the future?

 I understand the hon.
 Gentleman’s point, and as he says, the protected list is designed to ensure that people have access on free-to-air television to these important sporting events.
 As he pointed out, that is already the case for the next women’s World cup, but we must keep such matters under review, and ensure that if there is a risk that big sporting events will not be covered in that way, we do something about it.

-I welcome the Under-Secretary of State for Digital, Culture, Media and Sport (Mims Davies) to her place.
+I welcome the Under-Secretary of State for Digital, Culture, Media and Sport the hon.
+Member for Eastleigh (Mims Davies), to her place.
 She has big shoes to fill, but I am sure she will do the job well.
 I am pleased to hear the Secretary of State’s positive comments, but only 7% of sports media coverage is of women’s sport, which I am sure he will agree is a disgraceful statistic.
 Will he meet me and my hon.
 Friend the Member for Paisley and Renfrewshire South (Mhairi Black) to discuss what more can be done to get perhaps 50-50 sports coverage for women’s sport by 2020?

 I am happy to meet the hon.
 Lady, and I share that ambition, as do many broadcasters.
 Let us take the BBC as a good example.
 She will know that the BBC has committed to broadcasting 500 extra hours of sport next year, 50% of which will be women’s sport.
 It is important to recognise that progress is being made, but there is further to go and I am happy to discuss with her what we can do.